Skip to main content

 Before officially presenting your case for promotion, it’s a good idea to have a ‘scene-setting’ conversation with your line manager.
 This ensures your request doesn’t come out of the blue and they’re aware of your career goals and ambitions.

 Conversations with colleagues can also be incredibly useful, especially if any have recently been promoted.
-An informal chat over a cup of coffee could provide valuable insight that might be relevant for your own application.
+An informal chat over a cup of coffee could provide valuable insight that might be relevant to your own application.

 4. Book a formal meeting